 - Multi-stakeholder leadership capacity for an enhanced institutional response to the HIV/AIDS epidemic was developed in the Russian Federation through a full-fledged Leadership Development Programme.
-Within the framework of this Leadership

-Development Programme, the regional programme assisted with the organization of a training of trainers in Moscow for the pool of Russian-speaking coaches, who subsequently co-trained and supported other LDP programmes in the region.

-- The Regional Programme on HIV/AIDS launched a new partnership strategy in 2007 that demonstrated a significant increase in delivery via strategic partnerships, both within and outside the UN system.
+Within the framework of this Leadership Development Programme, the regional programme assisted with the organization of a training of trainers in Moscow for the pool of Russian-speaking coaches, who subsequently co-trained and supported other LDP programmes in the region. - The Regional Programme on HIV/AIDS launched a new partnership strategy in 2007 that demonstrated a significant increase in delivery via strategic partnerships, both within and outside the UN system.
 The RBEC Regional Team has been selected to be the first UNDP regional team to co-locate with the respective UNAIDS Regional Support Team as part of a global UNDP/UNAIDS agreement.
+At the end of 2010 this co-location was discontinued as the UNDP Moscow office closed.
 Enhanced partnerships with the United Nations Office for Drugs and Crime (UNODC), the Turkish International Cooperation and Development Agency, the Czech Trust Fund, and other organizations are being pursued. - The exchange of knowledge, experience, and best practices was facilitated between CIS countries and the new EU member States.
 This was done through various exchange programmes and study visits.
-Strategic networks, for example, were set up among civil society organizations, governmental representatives, faith-based organizations, and other key players by organizing a workshop on building local partnerships and sharing knowledge within and outside the EU. - A number of training events for HIV/AIDS practitioners were organized in different parts of the region. - Small grants (10-30 thousand US\$) were provided to country offices that allowed to implement a number of projects locally.
+Strategic networks, for example, were set up among civil society organizations, governmental representatives, faith-based organizations, and other key players by organizing a workshop on building local partnerships and sharing knowledge within and outside the EU. - A number of training events for HIV/AIDS practitioners were organized in different parts of the region. - Small grants (10-30 thousand US\$) were provided to country offices that allowed to implement a number of projects locally42.